-Our operations are controlled by the requirements of the Commonwealth Department of Health.
+Our operations are controlled by the requirements of the Commonwealth Department of Health and Aged Care.
 Fees and charges prescribed apply to all residential Aged Care facilities in Australia.
 As a reference guide an explanation of those fees are:

 1. BASIC DAILY FEE

 All residents in aged care, including respite residents, will be asked to pay a daily fee as a contribution towards accommodation costs and living expenses, like meals, cleaning, laundry, heating and cooling.
 This fee is reviewed by the government in March and September each year.
 Please note the maximum Basic Daily Fee will not exceed 85 per cent of the aged pension.

 2. MEANS TESTED FEE

 Permanent Residents may be asked to pay a Means Tested Fee following a government assessment of assets and income.
 This fee is paid directly to Kellock Lodge, but deducted by the government from the home’s subsidy.
 No resident will pay more than they can afford, and no resident will pay more than the cost of their care.

 Following a government assessment of assets at the time of entry into care, a resident may also be asked to pay for accommodation pricing.
 The resident can choose to pay the amount by: